 “We’ve all seen footage of the Paris attacks, Boston Marathon bombing, and more,” continued Bertollo.
 “There is panic, chaos and massive crowds.
 Traditional deployment procedures for emergency medical services are often inadequate during large scale events.
 We act as a clinical force multiplier.
 Prepared to fulfill a multitude of roles, the MCRU can greatly extend the effectiveness of all on-scene emergency medical care.
 Simply put, that results in greater safety and more lives saved.”

-“As a part of asset building for readiness activities, the government provided each county with a MCRU,” said James Pruden, MD, Emergency Services Physician, St. Joseph’s Regional Medical Center and Director, Emergency Preparedness, St. Joseph’s Healthcare System.
+“As a part of asset building for readiness activities, the government provided each county with a MCRU,” said James Pruden, MD, Emergency Services Physician, St. Joseph’s University Medical Center and Director, Emergency Preparedness, St. Joseph’s Health.
 “Many vehicles are sitting in warehouses waiting for the ‘big event’ but Bob found a way to connect the MCRU to the needs of the community, from local firefighters to serving youth with health-based and educational programming.”

 The St. Joseph’s MCRU will, of course, continue its presence beyond the realm of mass-casualty situations.
 This means responding to high-volume community events and evolving emergency events.